School rampage in Brazil leaves 8 dead, many wounded

 She said she was surprised by his involvement and found out about the attack from the television like everyone else.

-Minutes before the attack, Monteiro had posted 26 photos on his Facebook page, included several with guns and one that showed him giving the middle finger as he looked into the camera.
+Minutes before the attack, Monteiro posted 26 photos on his Facebook page, included several with a gun and one that showed him giving the middle finger as he looked into the camera.

 In some of the photos, he wore a black scarf with a white imprint of a skull and cross bones.
 No text accompanied the posts.